Skip to content

 Other Things to Do in Genting Highlands

-• No city just seems to draw you back time and time again with shed loads of historical sites combined with a breathtaking vista over broad landscapes like the Genting Highlands.
-That is why we welcome you to come to Chin Swee Caves Temple, which is surrounded by beautiful national parks and has enough intriguing chambers to keep you entertained.
-The whole ambience will be so enticing that you will be tempted to sit down here and meditate, forgetting about all that has happened in your past life.
+• No city seems to draw you back time and time again with its abundance of historical sites combined with a breathtaking vista over broad landscapes like the Genting Highlands.
+That is why we welcome you to Chin Swee Caves Temple, which is surrounded by beautiful national parks and intriguing chambers to keep you entertained.
+The ambience will be so enticing that you will be tempted to sit down here and meditate, forgetting everything that has happened in your past life.

 • Put aside all the charming natural surroundings and have fun with your kids (even if you have no kids, this place has a lot to offer for everyone).
-Moreover, plan to visit Ripley’s Adventure, which is filled with many artefacts and exhibitions along with hilarious events taking place – or maybe horror – often every day, especially in high seasons.
+Moreover, I plan to visit Ripley’s Adventure, filled with many artefacts, exhibitions, and hilarious events—or maybe horror—often every day, especially in high season.

 • Genting Highlands offers a large variety of trips for a family vacation, and one of the things I love most about is the Outdoor Theme Park.
-If you plan to visit Malaysia as a solo traveller, this park can provide you with a totally different experience than you got across the country.
-Many enthralling long rides are just right here, which suits swashbucklers very well.
-Just book a seat at the Space Shot and the Flying Coaster and try not to yell loudly.
+If you plan to visit Malaysia as a solo traveller, this park can provide a different experience than you got across the country.
+Many enthralling long rides are right here, which suits swashbucklers very well.
+Book a seat at the Space Shot and the Flying Coaster, and try not to yell loudly.

 • Make your way to Butterfly Wonderland Genting, a beautiful garden home to millions of exotic butterflies that will give you an extraordinary sensation as you meander over the thick greenery.
-You may schedule some time to visit Happy Bee Farm to learn more about agricultural secrets for growing organic vegetables.
-Mainly if you are a fan of animals, you will quickly recognize how incomparably different each of these settings seems.
+You may schedule some time to visit Happy Bee Farm to learn about agricultural secrets for growing organic vegetables.
+If you are a fan of animals, you will quickly recognize how incomparably different each setting seems.

 25 Best Things to Do in Malaysia-Your Full Guide